atlas0fd00m/CanCat/README.md

 $ pip install --user pyserial
 ```

-2) (OPTIONAL) Install ipython
+2) (OPTIONAL) Install ipython *(NOTE): ipython is required for interactive use.)*
 ```
 $ pip install --user ipython
 ```

-*(NOTE): ipython is required for interactive use.)*

 3) Install the [Arduino IDE](https://www.arduino.cc/en/main/software) on your computer.

 4) (OPTIONAL) If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.

-5) (OPTIONAL) Install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
+5) (OPTIONAL) If you are on a Linux system, you may choose to install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
 The arduino-builder tool can be used to compile and flash your CAN device without opening the Arudino IDE.

-*(NOTE: It has only been tested in Linux so far.)*

 6) Clone CanCat and build the desired firmware.
 If not using the arduino-builder tool, use the Arduino IDE as normal to build and flash the sketch onto your target device.

-*(NOTE: You may need to modify the paths in the makefile to suit your environment.)*

 ```
 $ git clone https://github.com/atlas0fd00m/CanCat